Ann Cleeves' Two Rivers book series in order

-The Long Call, the latest novel from Ann Cleeves and the first in her new crime fiction series, Two Rivers, is set to become a four-part crime drama produced by ITV Studios label, Silverprint Pictures.
-Discover our guide to the books in the Two Rivers series, here.
+The Long Call, the first novel from Ann Cleeves in her new crime fiction series, Two Rivers, is set to become a four-part crime drama produced by ITV Studios label, Silverprint Pictures.
+Discover our guide to all of the books so far in the Two Rivers series, here.

 Set in North Devon, where the rivers Taw and Torridge meet, Two Rivers is the new detective series from Ann Cleeves, the author of the Shetland and Vera Stanhope series which both inspired hugely popular television adaptations.
-The Long Call, the first book in Ann’s Two River series, is set to follow in the same footsteps, with Silverprint Pictures having commissioned an eagerly awaited four-part crime drama series of the same name.
+The Long Call, the first book in Ann’s Two River series, is set to follow in the same footsteps, with ITV having commissioned an eagerly awaited four-part crime drama series of the same name, starring Ben Aldridge as DI Matthew Venn.

 When Detective Matthew Venn turned his back on the strict religious community he grew up in, he lost his family too.
 Now he’s back.

-With the second book in the series, The Heron’s Cry, to be published in September this year, discover our guide to the books in the Two River series, below:
+With the second book in the series, The Heron’s Cry, publishing in September this year, discover our guide to the Two Rivers series books in order:

 Ann Cleeves’ Two River series books in order

-Here, Ann introduces the new series and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.
+Here, Ann introduces the series itself, and tells us about her inspiration for writing it and what we can expect from Detective Matthew Venn.

 What is the premise of The Long Call?